The Getty

 • Adjectival attributes of some settlements (e.g., radial plan) are found in the Associated Concepts hierarchy.

-• Terms referring to individual plants and trees are found in the Materials hierarchy (e.g., bamboo, pine), while descriptors for general vegetation (e.g., jungles, shrubs) are found here.
+• Concept records referring to products of plants and trees are found in the Materials hierarchy (e.g., bamboo, pine), while descriptors for general vegetation (e.g., jungles, shrubs) are found here.

-• Terms for infrastructural systems, networks of buildings, other structures, and equipment that constitute physically ordered entities within settlements and landscapes (e.g., bus transit systems) are located in the Object Groupings and Systems hierarchy.
+• Concept records for infrastructural systems, networks of buildings, other structures, and equipment that constitute physically ordered entities within settlements and landscapes (e.g., bus transit systems) are located in the Object Groupings and Systems hierarchy.

 • Organization